Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 ------------
 History of modifications:
 ===
+- 27.08.14  Merged modifications made by Varlin: Fix resizing problem in Firefox.
+Fix "size reset" problem: when an image has a defined size, and when you clear the height and width fields, the removal of height and width tags is not remembered (because tags like "_fck_mw_width" are not removed).

 - 23.08.14  Merged modifications made by Varlin: integration of texselection plugin which enables to keep selection when switching from WYSIWIG view to source view; changed default table properties; fixed unwanted caps with simple links.

 - 18.05.14  Update CKEditor parser to manager calendar tag by oliviermaridat: <calendar></calendar> tags from the Calender extension (http://www.mediawiki.org/wiki/Extension:Calendar_%28Kenyu73%29) are displayed as nowiki balise, and didn't break anymore when the page is saved.